 The iPhone Thread.
 ISL: Remote Access Computers Via iPhone.
 Lots of solutions let you remotely view a computer using your smartphone, but almost all of them are tied to a specific operating system.

 ISL lets you remotely support Windows, Mac and even Linux computers using your iPhone/iPod or iPad.
 ISL works based on unique sessions and a session code is required to join an existing session.
 ISL is a great way to provide remote technical support to your clients.
-4 Reasons Not To Jailbreak Your iPhone, iPod Touch Or iPad.
+If your client has already initiated a session, all you need to do is join using the code they provided.
+You can then view their screen, walk them through various functionalities and even text chat with them.
+If you are creating a new session, you will need to have a valid ISL Online account which has a completely free 15 day trial but charges a nominal monthly fee after that.
+It is sad that the remote access feature only works on Windows based machines, but the plethora of features this app offers makes it a great tool.
+Features: 4 Reasons Not To Jailbreak Your iPhone, iPod Touch Or iPad.
 We love jailbreaking our iPhones, iPod touches, and iPads because it opens up it opens up so many great new possibilities.

 It also has the potential to cause a lot of problems and headaches.
 Here’s why you might not want to jailbreak.
 Goodbye Stability and Safety While jailbreaking can provide you with plenty of options to increase the functionality of your iDevice, it can also cause things to work unexpectedly.
 Little extensions and add-ons can cause applications to crash, and you’re left to figure out what’s causing the problem yourself.
 Additionally, some security experts believe that jailbreaking your iDevice isn’t safe from a security standpoint.
 You Don’t Get to Update iOS as Soon or as Easily Updating a jailbroken device sucks.